BioReceivers

 Digestive

-Transforms nutrients into usable energy and coordinates immune – endocrine cross-talk.
+Transforms nutrients into usable fuel and coordinates immune–endocrine cross-talk.
 Depends on enzyme integrity, mucosal health, and circadian-aligned eating.

 Reproductive